List of free and open-source software packages

-This is a list of free and open-source software packages, computer software licensed under free software licenses and open-source licenses.
+This is a list of free and open-source software (FOSS) packages, computer software licensed under free software licenses and open-source licenses.
 Software that fits the Free Software Definition may be more appropriately called free software; the GNU project in particular objects to their works being referred to as open-source.
 For more information about the philosophical background for open-source software, see free software movement and Open Source Initiative.
 However, nearly all software meeting the Free Software Definition also meets the Open Source Definition and vice versa.
 A small fraction of the software that meets either definition is listed here.
 Some of the open-source applications are also the basis of commercial products, shown in the List of commercial open-source applications and services.